 The Bottom Line

-- It works mechanistically (beta-3 receptor activation, lipolysis stimulation)
+- It acts mechanistically (beta-3 receptor activation, lipolysis stimulation)

-- It failed clinically (2% effect vs placebo)
+- It missed the obesity endpoint (2% effect over placebo)

-- It's exceptionally safe (no IGF-1, no glucose disruption, no edema)
+- Its trials recorded few adverse events (no IGF-1, no glucose disruption, no edema)

-- It's a fine-tuning tool, not a primary driver
+- It reads as a fine-tuning tool, not a primary driver

-Use it if: You're sub-15% body fat, fundamentals are locked, you're already using higher-leverage tools (GLP-1, tesamorelin), and you want a small additional lipolytic signal for stubborn areas.
+The profile it fits: sub-15% body fat, locked fundamentals, higher-leverage tools (GLP-1, tesamorelin) already in play, and a small additional lipolytic signal sought for stubborn areas.

-AOD-9604 is layer five.
-Make sure layers one through four are built first.
+AOD-9604 is layer five — it does its work only once layers one through four are built.

 Related Topics